 Elections of the provincial council

 The members of the provincial council are elected directly once every four years.
-The most recent provincial council elections were held on 18 March 2015.
-The next provincial council elections will be held on 20 March 2019.
+The most recent provincial council elections were held on 20 March 2019.

 Image: Electoral Council

 The municipal executive of each municipality is responsible for the organization of the elections.
 Municipalities may decide to have the provincial council elections take place concurrently with other elections.